Facebook Tips & Strategies

 • Pros:

-• Total Control: You get to decide exactly which posts get shared and when.
+• Total Control: You decide exactly which posts get shared and when.
 Not every Facebook update makes a good tweet.

 • Tailored Messaging: You can rewrite the post's text to fit X's audience and character limit, making your content feel more native and less automated.